Power, TV and internet: getting connected in France

 Water is supplied in France by private companies, depending on the area in which you live.
 Unlike in the UK, most French properties are on a water meter, and are individually charged according to consumption.
 Water tends to be more expensive in France than in England, with some areas much more expensive than others.
 Most properties can be connected to the mains water systems, as long as they are not too isolated, but very rural properties may have to rely on a well for their water.
 The changing of an account from sellers of a property to buyers is straightforward, with the usual proviso that you need to be sure the meter has been read.

 There are many internet providers in France, and the best way to choose the right one for you will be to compare prices based on your personal requirements.
+There are four main providers of ADSL, between whom provide services for 90% of the connected population.
 The main providers include:

 Around half of the French market is represented by Orange (previously known as Wanadoo), thanks to their strong internet/telephone package.

-Around half of the French market is represented by Orange (previously known as Wanadoo), thanks to their strong Internet/telephone package.
+Around 40% of the French market is represented by Orange (previously known as Wanadoo), thanks to their holding the rights to landlines in France.
+Even if you don’t use them for internet, you will have to rent your lineline from them, meaning that they have an advantage when it comes to offering bundles to consumers.
 This includes the option to include an hour’s free call time to foreign land line number (which is obviously incredibly useful to the Brits moving to France).
-Another popular network provider includes Free, who (unlike Orange, Alice, SFR and Darty) does not have shops.
+Another popular network provider includes Free, who (unlike Orange, Alice, and SFR) does not have shops.
 This means that your subscription will be carried out wholly online or by telephone, but they do offer a competitive rate.
 Most towns and villages are well connected with broadband now; in fact France is the second largest ADSL market in Europe.

 Satellite TV is widely available in France, and in some regions of France you should be able to access your favourite UK television programmes by ensuring you have a satellite dish pointed in the right direction, cabled to your TV and with a satellite receiver (known as a digibox).
 It is worth mentioning though, that since the main British channels switched satellites in 2014, not all areas of France are able to receive the same signal.
 Your French TV licence is paid as part of your taxe d’habitation bill; this is around €120 a year, so if you do not have a TV in your French home, you should let the tax authorities know so they can deduct the fee.
 You will be able to obtain a digibox from most supermarkets in France quite cheaply, but it is always a good idea to ensure you enlist the services of a technician to install it, as this can be tricky.
 The technician will also be able to help you decide which box is the right one for you.